 Check with your bank before travel to find out service fee charges when using ATMs and credit cards internationally.

-Parent Tip: Remind your child to keep their money and credit cards in safe places.
-For example, your teen loses their wallet containing all their credit cards and cash, BBYO will not be able to transfer spending money to them.
+Parent Tip: Remind your child to keep their money and credit cards in separate, safe places.
+If for example, they lose their wallet containing all their cards and cash, BBYO will not be able to transfer spending money to them.

 Many locations in the Dominican Republic accept US dollars, but this should not be an expectation.
 If you plan to bring cash, we will arrange to have it exchanged in Cabarete, which offers better rates than at the airport.
 Some of our hotels may charge a fee for using credit cards ranging from 16% - 26%, so it is a good idea to bring cash to avoid these fees when possible.

 The local currency of the Dominican Republic is the Dominican Peso, and each US dollar is worth about 49 Pesos (1000 Pesos ~ $20.00 USD).
 You will find that goods in the Dominican Republic can cost about 20% less than they typically cost in North America.